rootisgod/rootisgod/_posts/2019/2020-05-05-Linux-Partition-Resizing.md

 {% include azure_app_insights.js %}
 {% include header.md %}

 We’ve all been there… Make a Linux VM, the disk is too small… Arggh!
-I come from a Windows world where a disk resize is a click away in Disk Management, and so this scenario has always filled me with dread, especially as there is no GUI.
-And, a google for a disk resize in linux always suggests using parted or something similar, or a billion mental commands.
-No good without a UI...
+I come from a Windows world where a disk resize is a click away in Disk Management, and so this scenario in a Linux OS has always filled me with dread, especially as there is no GUI.
+And, a google for a reliable disk resize command (not to mention the disk format in use!) always suggests using parted or a some weirdo custom voodoo.
+I really can't have any confidence doing something like that on critical data (okay, random github pulls) without sweating it out on each command.

-So, to test this out, make a VM in ESXi (or Virtualbox etc…) and make it small.
+So, for my own records, this is the basic scenario on resizing the main OS disk in Ubuntu.
+To begin, create a VM and disk in ESXi (or Virtualbox etc…) and make it small.
 This one is 8GB.

 ----------